On a multivariate renewal-reward process involving time delays and discounting: Applications to IBNR process and infinite server queues: Proofs

 for some constant $C_1^\ast>0$.
-Getting back to our original concern of showing that $\tilde{M}_{2}(t,\delta)$ converges uniformly, we first note that, in view of (\ref{solMnt}) and (\ref{expr_bomega_workload}), it is clear that it is necessary and sufficient to prove that
+Getting back to our original concern of showing that $\tilde{M}_{2}(t,\delta)$ converges uniformly, we first note that $\tilde{M}_{2}(t,\delta)$ can also be expressed as (\ref{solMnt}) but with $\tilde{b}_2(t)$ in (\ref{expr_bomega_workload}) instead of $\tilde{b}_1(t)$.
+Then, to obtain the result as (\ref{chind}), from (\ref{expr_bomega_workload}) it is necessary and sufficient to prove that

 converges uniformly on $\delta \in D_{a/2}$ as $t\to\infty$ towards $\frac{1}{\nbE[\tau_1]}\int^\infty_0 \ph_l(s,\delta)ds$ for $l=0,1$.
 Details will be given only for $l=0$ as similar proof is applicable for $l=1$.
 The starting point is the following decomposition, already used in Relation (\ref{tMntminuscn}) in Section \ref{proof_theorem_expansion}: